Today's Articles

 The Battle of Honey Springs Occurs

-*The Battle of Honey Springs occurred on this date in 1863.
-Also known as the Affair at Elk Creek took place during the American Civil War.
+*The Battle of Honey Springs, also known as the Affair at Elk Creek, occurred on this date in 1863 during the American Civil War.

-This was a significant victory for Union forces to gain control of the Indian Territory.
+This was a significant victory for Union forces in gaining control of the Indian Territory.
 It was the most crucial confrontation between Union and Confederate forces, eventually becoming Oklahoma.
 In the battle, white soldiers were the minority in both fighting parties.
 Native Americans comprised a significant portion of each opposing Army, and the Union force contained Black units.

 At the start of the American Civil War, for cultural and economic reasons, all the Five Civilized Tribes in Indian Territory opted to side with the Confederate States of America, raising native troops under the leadership of General Douglas H. Cooper.
 They drove out pro-Union Creek Indian forces after a short campaign.
 However, by 1863, Confederate fortunes in the region had sunk.